CloudBoltSoftware/cloudbolt-forge/docs/cheatsheet.md

 ```

-# generate an options list for an action input
+## Generate an options list for an action input
 ```python
 from common.methods import set_progress